httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 but lower case is preferred;
 digest-algorithm token values MUST be compared in a case-insensitive fashion.

-The Internet Assigned Numbers Authority (IANA) maintains a registry for digest-algorithm values.
+The "HTTP Digest Algorithm Values Registry", maintained by IANA at <https://www.iana.org/assignments/http-dig-alg/> registers digest-algorithm values.
+Registrations MUST include the following fields:

+ - Digest algorithm: the token value.
+     The registry can be used to reserve token values
+ - Status: the status of the algorithm.
+     Use "standard" for standardized algorithms without known problems;
+     "experimental" or some other appropriate value
+     - e.g. according to the type and status of the primary document in which the algorithm is defined;
+     "deprecated" when the algorithm is insecure or otherwise undesirable;
+     "reserved" when Digest algorithm references a reserved token value
+ - Description: the description of the digest-algorithm and its encoding
+ - Reference: a set of pointers to the primary documents defining the digest-algorithm

+The associated encoding for new digest-algorithms MUST either be represented as a quoted string or MUST NOT include ";" or "," in the character sets used for the encoding.

+Deprecated digest algorithms MUST NOT be used.

 The registry is initialized with the tokens listed below.

-Deprecated digest algorithms MUST NOT be used:

-- "md5", see [CMU-836068] and {{?NO-MD5=RFC6151}};
-- "sha", see [IACR-2020-014] and {{?NO-SHA1=RFC6194}}.

-See the references above for further information.

   {: vspace="0"}
-  sha-256
+  sha-512
+  : * Digest Algorithm: sha-512
-  : * Description: The SHA-256 algorithm [RFC6234].
+    * Description: The SHA-512 algorithm [RFC6234].
 The output of
       this algorithm is encoded using the base64 encoding [RFC4648].
     * Reference: [RFC6234], [RFC4648], this document.
     * Status: standard

-  sha-512
+  sha-256
+  : * Digest Algorithm: sha-256
-  : * Description: The SHA-512 algorithm [RFC6234].
+    * Description: The SHA-256 algorithm [RFC6234].
 The output of
       this algorithm is encoded using the base64 encoding [RFC4648].
     * Reference: [RFC6234], [RFC4648], this document.
     * Status: standard

   md5
+  : * Digest Algorithm: md5
-  : * Description: The MD5 algorithm, as specified in [RFC1321].
+    * Description: The MD5 algorithm, as specified in [RFC1321].
       The output of this algorithm is encoded using the base64 encoding  [RFC4648].
       This digest-algorithm is now vulnerable
       to collision attacks.
-See {{NO-MD5}} and [CMU-836068].
+See {{?NO-MD5=RFC6151}} and [CMU-836068].
     * Reference: [RFC1321], [RFC4648], this document.
     * Status: deprecated

   sha
+  : * Digest Algorithm: sha
-  : * Description:  The SHA-1 algorithm [RFC3174].
-The output of this
-      algorithm is encoded using the base64 encoding  [RFC4648].
+    * Description:  The SHA-1 algorithm [RFC3174].
+The output of this algorithm is encoded using the base64 encoding  [RFC4648].
       This digest-algorithm is now vulnerable
       to collision attacks.
-See {{NO-SHA1}} and [IACR-2020-014].
+See {{?NO-SHA1=RFC6194}} and [IACR-2020-014].
     * Reference: [RFC3174], [RFC6234], [RFC4648], this document.
     * Status: deprecated

   unixsum
+  : * Digest Algorithm: unixsum
-  : * Description: The algorithm computed by the UNIX "sum" command,
-      as defined by the Single UNIX Specification, Version 2 [UNIX].
-The output of this algorithm is an ASCII decimal-digit string representing the 16-bit
-      checksum, which is the first word of the output of the UNIX "sum" command.
+    * Description: The algorithm computed by the UNIX "sum" command, as defined by the Single UNIX Specification, Version 2 [UNIX].
+The output of this algorithm is an ASCII decimal-digit string representing the 16-bit checksum, which is the first word of the output of the UNIX "sum" command.
     * Reference: [UNIX], this document.
-    * Status: standard
+    * Status: deprecated

   unixcksum
+  : * Digest Algorithm: unixcksum
-  : * Description: The algorithm computed by the UNIX "cksum" command,
-      as defined by the Single UNIX Specification, Version 2 [UNIX].
+    * Description: The algorithm computed by the UNIX "cksum" command, as defined by the Single UNIX Specification, Version 2 [UNIX].
 The output of this algorithm is an ASCII digit string representing the 32-bit CRC, which is the first word of the output of the UNIX "cksum" command.
     * Reference: [UNIX], this document.
+    * Status: deprecated

+  adler32
+  : * Digest Algorithm: adler32
+    * Description: The ADLER32 algorithm is a checksum specified in [RFC1950] "ZLIB Compressed Data Format".
+The 32-bit output is encoded in hexadecimal (using between 1 and 8 ASCII characters from 0-9, A-F, and a-f; leading 0's are allowed).
+For example, adler32=03da0195 and adler32=3DA0195 are both valid checksums for the 4-byte message "Wiki".
+This algorithm is obsoleted and SHOULD NOT be used.
+    * Reference: [RFC1950], this document.
+    * Status: deprecated

+  crc32c
+  : * Digest Algorithm: crc32c
+    * Description: The CRC32c algorithm is a 32-bit cyclic redundancy check.
+It achieves a better hamming distance (for better error-detection performance) than many other 32-bit CRC functions.
+Other places it is used include iSCSI and SCTP.
+The 32-bit output is encoded in hexadecimal (using between 1 and 8 ASCII characters from 0-9, A-F, and a-f; leading 0's are allowed).
+For example, crc32c=0a72a4df and crc32c=A72A4DF are both valid checksums for the 3-byte message "dog".
+    * Reference: {{!RFC4960}} appendix B, this document.
-    * Status: standard
+    * Status: deprecated.

 To allow sender and recipient to provide a checksum which is independent from `Content-Encoding`, the following additional digest-algorithms are defined: